 Estimated Total Costs:

-It costs approximately $627 to $827 to obtain your Utah real estate license.
-Everyone must pay the exam and license application fee, but the costs for the prelicensing course and exam prep materials may vary depending on the education provider you choose.
-If you decide to go with a premium-level education option, you could spend more than $2,700.
+It costs approximately $900 to $1,200 to obtain your Utah real estate license.
+Everyone must pay the exam and license application fee, but the costs for the prelicensing course and optional exam prep materials may vary depending on the education provider you choose.
+If you decide to go with a premium-level education option, you could spend almost $2,000.
 Learn more about the differences in real estate educational offerings in Utah here.

 Whether you decide to commit yourself full time or part time to your new career, here are some important things to know about your compensation structure as you begin your search for a brokerage partner.

-Can You Be a Part-time Real Estate Agent? (+ Free Guide & Videos)
+Can You Be a Part-time Real Estate Agent?
+What You Need to Know

 Utah Real Estate License FAQs